ibrahimpg/REST-EZ/README.md

 2. Implement "are you sure you would like to delete your account?" functionality on the client-side.
 The delete route executes if it receives a valid token.
 The token contains the user's internal ID and username (and the client having a valid token indicates that they signed in to that account with the correct password).

+3. How to use FormData();

+4. How to show Base64 as image on the client.

 ---

 ## Maybe